Data Cities Meetup: Behind Facial Recognition Datasets

 Disruption Network Lab

-Following on our 20th conference DATA CITIES: Smart Technologies, Tracking & Human Rights (25-27 September 2020, Studio 1, Kunstraum Kreuzberg / Bethanien), we invite you to join us for an evening with artist & researcher Adam Harvey, to explore facial recognition datasets being made in cities across the world, and understand more about where this data originates and who is using it.
+Following on the 20th conference DATA CITIES: Smart Technologies, Tracking & Human Rights (25-27 September 2020), Disruption Network Lab invite to join an evening with artist & researcher Adam Harvey, to explore facial recognition datasets being made in cities across the world, and understand more about where this data originates and who is using it.

 Have you ever been recorded by a surveillance camera?
 Posted a selfie online?
 Shared a photo album on Flickr?
 If you answered yes, it is very likely that your images are being used for training computer vision surveillance algorithms.
 Artificial Intelligence has grown out of the massive amounts of data being created by our increasingly digitized lives.
 But where does that data originate and who is using it?